AgoraDoc/agora-style-guide/_content/overview.md

 Our content must be factually and grammatically correct.

 Incorrect content causes our audience to lose trust in our documentation and brand.
-If you are unsure if your content is correct, check with a developer before publication. //TODO William Is there not a technical review at some point?
+If you are unsure if your content is correct, check with a developer before publication.

 Grammatically incorrect writing can confuse our readers and reflects poorly on our professionalism.
 If you are having trouble with the wording of your content, speak to another writer, or contact a technical editor for help.